Mbed-TLS/mbedtls/docs/architecture/psa-migration/transition-guards.md

   `library/psa_*.c` and tested in `tests/suites/test_suite_psa*`.
 - The pure TLS 1.3 domain: the parts of TLS 1.3 that are not in the `USE_PSA` domain (see below).
 Those use PSA APIs unconditionally.
-- The `USE_PSA` domain: that's PK, X.509, most of TLS 1.2 and the parts of TLS 1.3 that are common with TLS 1.2 or are about public/private keys (see `docs/use-psa-crypto.md` for details).
+- The `USE_PSA` domain (that is, code that calls PSA crypto APIs when `USE_PSA` is enabled, and legacy crypto APIs otherwise): that's PK, X.509, most of TLS 1.2 and the parts of TLS 1.3 that are common with TLS 1.2 or are about public/private keys (see `docs/use-psa-crypto.md` for details).
 - The legacy crypto domain: a number of modules there will use crypto from other modules, for example RSA and entropy will use hashes, PEM will use hashes and ciphers (from encrypted PEM), etc.

 The first two categories (PSA domain, pure TLS 1.3 domain) are simple: as a general rule, use `PSA_WANT` macros.
 (With very few exceptions, see `component_check_test_dependencies` in `all.sh`.)
-When it is necessary to check whether a mechanism is built-in or provided by a driver, `MBEDTLS_PSA_BUILTIN_xxx` and `MBEDTLS_PSA_ACCEL_xxx` macros should be used (but not legacy `MBEDTLS_xxx` macros).
+In the rare instances where it is necessary to check whether a mechanism is built-in or provided by a driver, `MBEDTLS_PSA_BUILTIN_xxx` and `MBEDTLS_PSA_ACCEL_xxx` macros should be used (but not legacy `MBEDTLS_xxx` macros).

+For the `USE_PSA` domain, it should always be correct to use expressions like `(!USE_PSA && MBEDTLS_xxx) || (USE_PSA && PSA_WANT_xxx)`.
+Sometimes, macros
+are defined in order to avoid using long expressions everywhere; they will be mentioned in the following sections.

-The other two categories (legacy and `USE_PSA` domains) tend to be more complex.
+The remaining category, the legacy domain, tends to be more complex.
 There are different rules for different families of mechanisms, as detailed in the following sections.

-However as a general rule, it should always be correct for code in the `USE_PSA` domain to use expressions like `(!USE_PSA && MBEDTLS_xxx) ||
-(USE_PSA && PSA_WANT_xxx)`.

 Symmetric crypto
 ================